Graduate faculty awards

 Commerce Bank and WT Kemper Foundation Distinguished Graduate Faculty Award

 The Commerce Bank and WT Kemper Foundation Distinguished Graduate Faculty Award recognizes current graduate faculty members for their remarkable academic accomplishments and contributions to graduate education at the institution.
-Award winners recieve an honorarium, are acknowledged at the Graduate School commencement ceremony, and public lecture.
+Award winners receive an honorarium, and are recognized at the Graduate School commencement ceremony and at a separate celebration coordinated by the Graduate School.

 Graduate Faculty Mentor Award